jprokkola/Strutta_repo/Datasets/README_DataDescriptions.md

 ## Dataset 2 – Behavioural data from angling selection lines

 `Behavdata_Prokkola_etal.txt`
 > Tab-separated, dots as decimal separators.
-Behavior experiment data including latency, activity and exploration values from three trials for (almost) all individuals.
+Behavior experiment data including latency, exploration intensity and exploration tendency values from three trials for (almost) all individuals.
 The data were produced by manual recording from video files using [AV Bio-Statistics v.5.2 software] (http://www.kotikone.fi/ansvain/official.html) (for use, consult Anssi Vainikka).

 **Sample** = ID used in blood and DNA sample collection.